opendatanz/nzgoal-se/CONTRIBUTING.md

 Any contributions made via pull requests, you agree to give Land Information New Zealand the authority to license these revisions under CC-BY 4.0 International license on your behalf in the final policy.
 See [LICENSE](LICENSE.md).

+## Contributions considered

+All contributions are subject to the code of conduct (see below).

+Please feel free to raise changes for any:

+ >* Typos and iterative improvements
+ >* Sentence structure that could be clearer
+ >* Minor line changes

+ We won't be considering any:

+ >* New sections (unless they we already raised as part of the initial public consulation)
+ >* Major rewrites of sections (as we'll have to run these past a legal eye each time)
+ >* Complete overhauls of the document (because we're in the process of iteration not overhaul at this time)

+You may provide feedback during the transperant revision process in two ways.
+We ask that you do not submit the same content more than once.
+Please be aware that while we will consider your pull request, we may not necessrily merge it into the final revision.
+We will close all open pull requests at the end of the process and these will still be publically avialalbe via GitHub.

+## Options to contribute

+1. Direct changes and line edits to the content are welcome through [_pull requests_](https://help.github.com/articles/creating-a-pull-request) by clicking "Edit this page" in the side menu.
+If prompted, follow the instructions to “Fork this repository and propose changes” (you'll need a GitHub account).
+You do not need to install any software to suggest a change.
+You can use GitHub's in-browser editor to edit files and submit a pull request for your changes to be considered for merging into the document.
+Directions on how to submit a pull request can be found [here](https://help.github.com/articles/creating-a-pull-request).
+Pull requests that have already been submitted for the proposed revisions can be found [here](https://github.com/opendatanz/nzgoal-se/pulls).

+2. We are also accepting proposed revisions through emails sent to [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz).

 ## Code of conduct

 Messages and images on this discussion forum must always be polite, appropriate and relevant.